kevinsguo/Election_Analysis/README.md

 # Election Audit Results
 - The following image shows the complete list of lines of code with the results generated from the script.
 ![script_result](Resources/script_result.png)
+- The total votes casted in the congressional election is 369,711.
+- Denver county has the largest number of cotes cast both in tota land percentage of total votes.
+- Diana DeGette won the election with 272,892 votes.